Federal Election to Postpone Determination as To Whether the Presumption Applies That an Activity is Engaged in for Profit

 Form 5213 (Rev. February 2006)

-We last updated the Election to Postpone Determination as To Whether the Presumption Applies That an Activity is Engaged in for Profit in May 2017, so this is the latest version of Form 5213, fully updated for tax year 2016.
-You can download or print current or past-year PDFs of Form 5213 directly from TaxFormFinder.
+We last updated the Election to Postpone Determination as To Whether the Presumption Applies That an Activity is Engaged in for Profit in January 2018, and the latest form we have available is for tax year 2017.
+This means that we don't yet have the updated form for the current tax year.
+Please check this page regularly, as we will post the updated form as soon as it is released by the Federal Internal Revenue Service.
 You can print other Federal tax forms here.

 Other Federal Other Forms: